devlotfi/esp-now-mqtt-gateway/README.md

 - Sleepy Devices periodicly send their data that will be saved as a Retained message on the data topic
 - Sleepy Devices recive commands by sending the command the command topic, which then gets stored in the gateways until the devices requests it
 - To communicate with the gateway you can use the dedicated library in the [Releases](https://github.com/devlotfi/esp-now-mqtt-gateway/releases)
-- Devices can also send notifications via the gateway using [PushNotifier](https://github.com/devlotfi/push-notifier)
+- Devices can send notifications via the gateway using [PushNotifier](https://github.com/devlotfi/push-notifier)
 - For a UI Dashboard you can use [EspCommander](https://github.com/devlotfi/esp-commander)
+- Devices can save readings into grafana cloud prometheus instance using (OpenTelemetry) format
 - To configure the gateway use the Admin Dashboard Web App

 <img src="https://raw.githubusercontent.com/devlotfi/esp-now-mqtt-gateway/master/github-assets/working-diagram.png">